 Studio photographers will appreciate that the Hasselblad X1D (unlike the T Typ 701) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the T Typ 701 have been discontinued, but can regularly be found used on eBay.
+Both the X1D and the T Typ 701 have been discontinued, but can regularly be found used on ebay.
 The T Typ 701 was replaced by the Leica TL, while the X1D was followed by the Hasselblad X1D II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Hasselblad X1D Manual (free pdf) or the online Leica T Manual.
+Further information on the features and operation of the X1D and T Typ 701 can be found, respectively, in the Hasselblad X1D Manual (free pdf) or the online Leica T Manual.